US warship tests China's claims in South China Sea

+- The US Navy operation is the first of its kind since President Trump took office

+- A US official previously claimed the Pentagon wanted to cool tensions in the region

-(CNN)A US Navy destroyer has sailed close to a disputed South China Sea island controlled by China for the first time under new US President Donald Trump.
+(CNN)A US Navy destroyer has sailed close to a disputed South China Sea island controlled by China for the first time under US President Donald Trump.

 The USS Dewey sailed within 12 miles (20 kilometers) of Mischief Reef, in the Spratly Island chain, on Wednesday, in a "freedom of navigation operation," according to a US official.